-How a Travel Butler Can Make your Queensland Holiday Amazing
+How Flight Centre's Concierge Team Can Make your Queensland Holiday Amazing

-Flight Centre’s dedicated Travel Butler concierge service is just one of the many benefits that customers who book one of our tailor-made Journeys holidays enjoy.
-Travel Butler Michelle Man says that it’s her job to ensure your Australia holiday goes smoothly — so you can just relax and enjoy the trip.
+Flight Centre’s dedicated Concierge team is just one of the many benefits that customers who book one of our tailor-made Journeys holidays enjoy.
+Concierge Michelle Man says that it’s her job to ensure your Australia holiday goes smoothly — so you can just relax and enjoy the trip.
 We caught up with her about what she does day-to-day:

-What’s a Travel Butler and how can they help me book my holiday?
+What’s a Flight Centre Concierge and how can they help me book my holiday?

-Travel Butler is Flight Centre’s exclusive free concierge service for our Journeys customers booking tailor-made holidays.
-Whatever requests you may have — restaurant recommendations, tips on the most thrilling tours to take, or advice on what visas and vaccinations you need — our Travel Butlers will endeavor to assist you.
+Flight Centre’s exclusive free concierge service is primarily for our Journeys customers booking tailor-made holidays.
+Whatever requests you may have — restaurant recommendations, tips on the most thrilling tours to take, or advice on what visas and vaccinations you need — our Concierge team will endeavor to assist you.
 We even helped one customer propose to his girlfriend!

 What makes you qualified to help?
 Have you visited all the destinations you advise on?